dasiths/NEventLite/README.md

     public static ServiceProvider GetContainer() {
         var services = new ServiceCollection();

+        // >> Step 1: Register the storage provider

             // Wiring up the event storage provider. "https://eventstore.com/" in this example
             // Event Store specific settings etc
             services.AddScoped<IEventStoreSettings, EventStoreSettings>(
                 (sp) => new EventStoreSettings(SnapshotFrequency, PageSize));
             services.AddScoped<IEventStoreStorageConnectionProvider, EventStoreStorageConnectionProvider>();
             services.AddScoped<IEventStoreStorageCore, EventStoreStorageCore>();

             // The storage provider implementations
             services.AddScoped<IEventStorageProvider<Guid>, EventStoreEventStorageProvider>();
             services.AddScoped<ISnapshotStorageProvider<Guid>, EventStoreSnapshotStorageProvider>();

+        // >> Step 2: Register the Repository and Session

+            // Use the extension method "ScanAndRegisterAggregates()" in the
+            // "NEventLite.Extensions.Microsoft.DependencyInjection" nuget library as shown below

+            services.ScanAndRegisterAggregates();

+            // Or if you prefer to register the manually

             // Register the repository
-        services.AddScoped<IRepository<Schedule, Guid, Guid>, Repository<Schedule, ScheduleSnapshot>>();
+            services.AddScoped<IRepository<Schedule, Guid, Guid>, Repository<Schedule, ScheduleSnapshot, Guid, Guid, Guid>>();
             // If you prefer to work without snapshots and use events only repository
             // services.AddScoped<IRepository<Schedule, Guid, Guid>, EventOnlyRepository<Schedule>>();

             // register the session implementation for the Aggregate services.AddScoped<ISession<Schedule>, Session<Schedule>>();
             // or if prefer to you use the more detailed interface
             // services.AddScoped<ISession<Schedule, Guid, Guid>, Session<Schedule>>();

-        // Or
-        // Instead of specifying each Aggregate and Snapshot type you can use the convenience
-        // extension method "ScanAndRegisterAggregates()" in the
-        // "NEventLite.Extensions.Microsoft.DependencyInjection" nuget library as shown below

-        // services.ScanAndRegisterAggregates();
+        // >> Step 3: Register the other required dependencies

             // Use the defaults
             services.AddSingleton<IClock, DefaultSystemClock>();
             services.AddSingleton<IEventPublisher, DefaultNoOpEventPublisher>();

             // Or
             // use your own implementation
             // services.AddSingleton<IClock, MyClock>();
             // services.AddSingleton<IEventPublisher, MyEventPublisher>();

         var container = services.BuildServiceProvider();
         return container;